The Dangers of the InboxMr. NWO

 The Art of Cyber Deception

-Regarding phishing emails alone, Google reported that 68 percent of phishing emails blocked by Gmail were new variations that were never seen before.
+Regarding phishing emails alone, Google reported that 68 percent of phishing emails blocked by Gmail were new variations never seen before.

 Before we talk about how you can build a formidable defense against email attacks, let’s take a look at the top cyber threats that frequently make their way into your inbox and wreak havoc.

 Phishing involves hackers deploying various social engineering tactics to tempt users into clicking on malicious links and unwittingly giving up confidential information, such as user credentials.
 Hackers invest a tremendous amount of effort into assuming a trusted source’s identity, making sure that it is YOU who lets them into the system.
 Once they’re in, they can either install malware on your network’s systems, access and misuse sensitive data or lock your systems and demand a hefty ransom.

 Data suggests that this menace is only growing stronger.
 Verizon’s 2020 Data Breach Investigation Report stated that 22 percent of all breaches in 2020 involved phishing.
 The fact that even well-informed users fall prey to such attacks adds to this conundrum.
 In a BullPhish ID study, it was observed that 18.6 percent of users that clicked on simulated phishing campaigns demonstrated a willingness to submit credentials or requested data.

 In a business email compromise (BEC) scam, the attacker hacks into your business email account to impersonate employees or any of your organization’s influential leaders with the intent to defraud your company and its stakeholders into sending money or sharing sensitive data.
 Spear phishing works similarly wherein the attacker dupes the user by creating a façade that the malicious email originated from a trusted source.